 is a public design enterprise for projects in architecture, landscape, and infrastructure.

-Through built projects, creative speculation, and spatial communication, we work with others to promote justice-advancing futures.
-We collaborate across scales—from individuals to organizations—gathering and applying knowledge and indigenous science through a variety of media addressing the dynamics of human geography today.
-Working at the intersections of form-making, networks, perception, and cartography, our focus is ecological, economic, and technologic in scope.
-We approach material, information, energy, and time as planetary systems that humans design and redesign.
+We work to promote justice-advancing futures.
+Through built projects, creative speculation, and spatial communication, we collaborate across scales—from individuals to organizations—gathering and applying knowledge and indigenous science through a variety of media addressing the dynamics of human geography today.
+Exploring the intersections of form-making, networks, perception, and cartography, our focus is ecological, economic, and technologic in scope.
+We help others approach material, information, energy, and time as planetary systems that humans design and redesign.

-After Oceanic Projects for Architecture, Landscape, and Infrastructure is a public research and studio-based practice led by Sean Connelly, a designer and creative producer.
-Sean is an architect, artist, and educator with a Doctorate of Architecture from the University of Hawai‘i and a Master in Design in Landscape, Urbanism, and Ecology from Harvard University.
-Sean was born on O'ahu and grew around Ko'olaupoko and Kona.
-He works collaboratively across the East Coast, Southwest, and Pacific.
+After Oceanic Projects for Architecture, Landscape, and Infrastructure is a public research and design practice led by Sean Connelly, a creative producer at Islander Institute.
+After Oceanic works collaboratively across the East Coast, Southwest, and Pacific.

 |Hawai'i Futures 1||2010-|